r57zone/VR-Display/README.md

 VR Display - HDMI display for head-mounted display Google CardBoard or any other similar helmets (holders of smart phones, without display).<br>
 **Main components:**<br>
-1. 5-inch display, 1920-by-1080 pixel resolution that supports at least 60 shots.
-You can take the following displays: Samsung Galaxy Note 3 N9005 (5,7 inches), Samsung Galaxy S4 GT-I9500 (5 inches), Lenovo K910 (5,5 inches), LG Optimus Pro E980 (5,5 inches).
+1. 5-inch display, 1920 x 1080 or 2560 x 1440 pixel resolution that supports at least 60 shots.
+You can take the following displays: LG G3, Samsung Galaxy Note 3 N9005 (5,7 inches), Samsung Galaxy S4 GT-I9500 (5 inches), Lenovo K910 (5,5 inches), LG Optimus Pro E980 (5,5 inches).
 The next audit will be used as a basis 4K display Sharp.<br>
 2. Two controllers.
 The first converts the input video signal to an HDMI video stream corresponding to the standard MIPI DSI - Toshiba TC358779XBG.
 The second emulation USB device provides data gyro - STM32F100C4T6B.<br>
 3. Gyro GY-85 9DOF IMU.<br>
 4. The power button, with a modular connection (connection via connector on the board).<br>